 Consolidation exercises – the classroom session will consolidate the user’s understanding of a topic through consolidation exercises.

 Lesson plan – developed for the course and used by the trainer, ensuring consistency in the delivery.
 This contains timings, tips/tricks on flow and how to introduce topics.

 Data setup – this is a list of data required for the delivery of the course.

-Optimum can help organisations to build internal training capability by equipping identified super users and internal training teams with the right delivery skills, tools and role-based process knowledge to ensure effective results.
-For organisations who wish to utilise internal resources for the delivery phase of a system roll-out or upgrade, Optimum can recommend a suitable solution with a mixture of internal resources from the business and our experienced system Training Consultants.
+Optimum can help you to build internal training capability by equipping your identified super users and internal training teams with the right delivery skills, tools and role-based process knowledge to ensure effective results.
+For those who wish to utilise internal resources for the delivery phase of a system rollout or upgrade, we can recommend a suitable solution, with a mixture of internal resources from your business and our experienced system Training Consultants.

 Various courses are available such as our 2 day ‘Skill the Trainer’ classroom session which covers topics such as core training skills, using training aids, questioning techniques, learning styles, course structure and coaching skills.

 These are useful for frequently used and simple processes and are created as double-sided A4 cards, covering the essential elements of a process and made readily available to users.